Audrey Flack

 Education and Training

-Aged 13, and still disillusioned with high school, Flack successfully applied (submitting a series of pencil drawings on typewriter paper and copied faces from newspaper photographs and advertisements) for a place at the Music and Art High School in New York City.
+Aged thirteen, and still disillusioned with high school, Flack successfully applied (submitting a series of pencil drawings on typewriter paper and copied faces from newspaper photographs and advertisements) for a place at the Music and Art High School in New York City (now the Fiorello H. LaGuardia High School of Music & Art and Performing Arts).
 She attended the school for four years (until 1948).
-In 1945, meanwhile, Flack's elder brother, Milton, returned from WW2.
-The siblings were obliged to share a bedroom in the family home and while Milton was stricken with posttraumatic stress - "he always had his gun with him.
+In 1945, meanwhile, Flack's elder brother, Milton, returned from WWII.
+The siblings were obliged to share a bedroom in the family home and while Milton was stricken with post traumatic stress - "he always had his gun with him.
 If you came into a room at night when he was sleeping.
 Oh!
-Out came the gun" Flack recalled - all the while the budding artist was honing her interest in fine art, taking a special interest in the work of Pablo Picasso, Juan Gris and Georges Braque.
+Out came the gun," Flack recalled.
+All the while the budding artist was honing her interest in fine art, taking a special interest in the work of Pablo Picasso, Juan Gris and Georges Braque.

 Mature Period

 Flack produced her first significant works while still a student at The Cooper Union.
 Her early abstracts were inspired simultaneously by the spontaneity of Kline and the formalism of Braque and Picasso.
-She came to personal artistic maturity however in the 1950s through a series of self-portraits, influenced this time by the 'old-master' Rembrandt, which document her own journey of self-discovery.
-This was in fact the most difficult of times for Flack who shared her small apartment with her first husband, who was himself pursuing a career as a composer and cellist, and their two daughters, Mellissa, who was autistic, and Hannah.
+She came to personal artistic maturity however in the 1950s through a series of self-portraits, influenced this time by the 'old-master' Rembrandt, and which document her own journey of self-discovery.
+This was in fact the most difficult of times for Flack who shared her small apartment with her first husband, who was himself pursuing a career as a composer and cellist, and their two daughters, Mellissa, who was later diagnosed as "severely autistic: and placed into a residential school (a source of great distress for Audrey), and Hannah.
 Flack struggled to combine the roles of wife, working mother and artist.
 "I don't know how I did it," she recalled later, "I remember painting Kennedy Motorcade [in 1964] when Melissa was 4, and Hannah was 2.
 They were running around my feet [and] I had no help."

 The Legacy of Audrey Flack